tomwillfixit/blog/_posts/2016-12-21-build-infra.md

 This the first of three blog posts which will look at Build Infrastructure, Test Infrastructure and the benefits of separating the two.

+## Background

+As a Build Engineer at Demownare I've spent the past 4 years confusing BI with Test Infrastructure(TI) and this is an attempt to clarify the characteristics/differences between BI and TI.
+I've spent alot of time building immutable and portable general purpose environments to satisfy both the build and test functions.
+This has served us well in the past but will hinder our ability to scale in the coming years.

+tl;dr BI and TI share characteristics but the investment, ownership, risk, lifecycle, elasticity and complexity differ greatly.

+> “We have so much time and so little to do.
+Strike that, reverse it.”

 ## What is Build Infrastructure?

 Build Infrastructure (BI) consists of the tooling, services and environments required to create a deployable artifact from source.